-Work Continues on Plan to Reopen Former Holiday Inn Downtown Building
+Work continues on plan to reopen former Holiday Inn Downtown building

-Work continued this week on an ambitious plant to reopen the former Holiday Inn downtown building perhaps as early as April.
+Work continues this week on ambitious plans to reopen the former Holiday Inn downtown building.

-This week, crews were tearing down the Red Tomato, the bar and restaurant on the property which has been closed since early 2019 when it was the Erie downtown hotel.
+This week crews have been tearing down the Red Tomato, the bar and restaurant on the property which has also been closed since early 2019 when it was part of the Erie Downtown Hotel.

 The company that bought the property is made up of investors with experience around the state in buying and rebuilding rundown hotels.